 - (a) General.
 All contested hearings to decide the rights of interested persons under the AWCA shall be set before an Administrative Law Judge, except as otherwise provided by law or this Title. - (b) Exceptions.
-The Commission en banc shall hear appeals of decisions from Administrative Law Judges, 85A O.S. § 78. - (c) Show cause hearings.
-When a Commission Division contests seeks to revoke an individual's appointment as a certified mediator, qualified independent medical examiner, or qualified medical case manager, the Division may cause notice to be issued requiring the individual to appear before an Administrative Law Judge or an administrative hearing officer designated by the Commission to show why the holder's permit or license should be renewed or should not be cancelled or appointment should not be revoked.
-The notice shall contain a date certain for the hearing.
+The Commission en banc shall hear appeals of decisions from Administrative Law Judges, 85A O.S. § 78.

+(c) Show cause hearings.
+When a Commission Division contests a permit or license holder's compliance with state workers' compensation laws or Commission rules, the Division may cause notice to be issued to the permit or license holder to appear before an Administrative Law Judge or an administrative hearing officer designated by the Commission to show why the holder's permit or license should be renewed or should not be cancelled or revoked.
+The notice shall contain date certain for the hearing.
 Failure to appear at the hearing may result in the nonrenewal, cancellation or revocation of the permit or license.
 Appearances at the hearing are governed by 810:10-1-9.
 The permit or license holder is to bring all reports and payments for delinquent assessments or other documentation pertinent to the hearing to the show cause hearing.
 Evidence and witnesses may be presented at the hearing.